hsunekichi/CppDSM/README.md

 ## Interface

 The system offers low level instructions similar to Redis and ARM.
-It also offers a higher level library mimics C++ STL data structures, using the low level interface.
+It also offers a higher level library that mimics C++ STL data structures, using the low level interface.

 There are many read and write operations that work exactly like Redis interface.
 The system implements hash maps, sets, key-value and subscription queues, all for strings.